-- Calendar Work to highlight the Census date i.e. April 23rd 2006, a calendar has been provided with this lesson.
+- Calendar Work S 4.1 to highlight the census date i.e. April 23rd 2006, a calendar has been provided with this lesson.
 This provides an opportunity to familiarise the children with the calendar as well as to develop an awareness of the up coming census. - A fun way in which the calendar can be used is as a board game with dice and counters.
-The Census Board Game is included with this lesson (with two levels of difficulty). - The Census Conundrum provided in the pack provides an enjoyable way to revise the layout of the calendar.
+The Census Board Game is included with this lesson (with two levels of difficulty). - The Census Conundrums (S 4.10 a, b, c) provided in the pack provides an enjoyable way to revise the layout of the calendar.
 Snippets are taken from the April 2006 calendar and children must fill the blanks with the missing April dates.
 A blank template is also provided for children to create their own conundrum!